rmoreirao/ReliableAzureAPIM/README.md

 ## For today:

-	Move firewall to Basic
+	Move firewall to Basic - ongoing

-	Kill all the resources and move to the other subscription!

 	Start preparing for Multi-Region